mrnorman/miniWeather/README.md

 You have to put `YAKL_INLINE` in front of the following functions because they are called from kernels: `injection`, `density_current`, `turbulence`, `mountain_waves`, `thermal`, `collision`, `hydro_const_bvfreq`, `hydro_const_theta`, and `sample_ellipse_cosine`.

-Next, you'll need to create new send and recv MPI buffers that are created in CPU memory to easiy interoperate with the MPI library.
+Next, you'll need to create new send and recv MPI buffers that are created in CPU memory to easily interoperate with the MPI library.
 To do this, you'll use the `realArrHost` `typedef` in `const.h`.

 ```C++
 realArrHost sendbuf_l_cpu;